cher-ami/router/README.md

 ### <a name="Router"></a>Router

-Router component create a new router instance.
+Router component creates a new router instance.

 ```jsx
 <Router routes={} base={}>